 2. Customer Service as a Growth Driver

 In the previous slide, you presented the essential elements of your Strategy.
 Now, give them a single slide on each providing more information.
-Metrics are always great.
+Customer service metrics are always great.
 In this example, you’re showing customer service will elevate from a cost center to a generator of revenue.
 Your CEO is thinking “What?!”.
 Yes, in fact, by the end of 2018 you’re going to generate 15% of the net new Sales Pipeline.
 Bold statements like this are key to help you elevate customer service.
 Of course, you’ll need investment to make this a reality.
 That request comes later!

 3. Customer Service ROI